Forward Motion

 As I grow older and hope diminishes,

-I come to terms that my presence
+I come to terms by accepting the facts

-I can pretend that I am teflon:
+Otherwise, I can pretend that I am Teflon:

-A piece of rock that exists,—stagnant.
+a piece of rock that exists—stagnant.

 Copyright © Dennis Spilchuk | Year Posted 2018